 This is a course for advanced undergraduate (Bachelor) students.
 It deals with important empirical questions in finance.
 Issues covered are the empirical properties of high-frequency financial market data, the predictability of returns, estimation of the Capital Asset Pricing Model (CAPM), the modeling of time-varying volatility (ARCH and GARCH models), the concept of Value-at-Risk and basic methods for option pricing.
 All topics are taught in an applied way that involves the implementation of the discussed methods in R.

 At the end of the course, students are able to discuss properties (“stylized facts”) of high-frequency financial market data and can apply modern approaches to return and volatility modeling to financial time series.
 They know how to implement and evaluate econometric models for financial data using R. They will also be able to replicate and validate findings from state-of-the-art empirical finance research.

-The course consists of a lecture (3 SWS) and exercise sessions (1 SWS).
-The latter focus mainly on implementation of methods in R. Both lecture and exercise session are organized by Dr. Alexander Glas.
+The course consists of two weekly meetings (4 SWS).
+Tutorials sessions focus mainly on implementation of methods in R. Lectures and exercise sessions are organized by Dr. Alexander Glas.

 The course is taught regularly in the summer semester.
 The course language is English.